prometheus/jmx_exporter/docs/COMMON_CONFIGURATION.md

 Common Configuration
 ---

-These are the common configuration values which apply to both the JMX Exporter Java agent and Standalone JMX Exporter.
+Common configuration values that apply to both the JMX Exporter Java agent and Standalone JMX Exporter.

 Name     | Description
 ---------|------------